Jesse Chun Jesse Chun

 2023 - ongoing

-In 시: concrete poem, Chun creates her own asemic writing through a laborious, time-based material meditation.
-She interprets the Korean shamanic tradition of paper cutting (설위설경), used to create talismans and to communicate across other worlds, by repeatedly drawing graphite lines on hanji (Korean mulberry paper) and meticulously cutting her own abstract language patterns by hand.
-This process is also inspired by Chun’s late grandmother, a former Korean folk dancer and Buddhist monk who exposed the artist to writing as a metaphysical 수행 practice.
-The works reflect on embodied enunciations made through gaps, shadows, and time.
+In a material and immaterial meditation on language, Chun creates her own asemic writing through a time-based, laborious process of drawing and cutting. 시: concrete poem reinterprets the Korean shamanic tradition of paper cutting (설위설경), used to create talismans and to communicate across time and place.
+Chun repeatedly draws graphite lines on hanji (Korean mulberry paper) and meticulously cuts her own abstract language patterns by hand, a process echoing an inherited familial buddhist tradition of writing as a metaphysical practice 수행. 시: concrete poem reflects on language's cosmic enunciations and incantations through gaps, shadows, and time.

 ____________________________________________________________________________________________